-It was a beautiful Saturday, May 18, 2019 in the Historic Basking Ridge Village
+Get ready for a fun filled street fair and festival on Saturday, May 16, 2020 in the Historic Basking Ridge Village

-You Can Still Add Your Photos to the Charter Day Instagram Wall
+On Charter Day – Add Your Photos to the Charter Day Instagram Wall.

-Celebrate the 254th anniversary of Bernards Township as we honor the Charter of Bernardston and the founding of Bernards Township.
-Make your own history by bringing your camera – or smartphone & post pictures of your friends, kids, pets, your festive table or any other Charter Day activities on our community Facebook page!
+Celebrate the 255th anniversary of Bernards Township as we honor the 1760 Charter of Bernardston and the founding of Bernards Township.
+Make your own history in 2020 by bringing your camera – or smartphone & post pictures of your friends, kids, pets, your festive table or any other Charter Day activities on our community Facebook page!
 We’re also on Twitter and Instagram.
 Post and hashtag #btcharterday (see the online album below).
 Make your own history!

 Expect visitors to the downtown Basking Ridge section of Bernards Twp celebration to reach over 10,000 as the festivities commence with the Town Crier conducting the opening ceremonies on the downtown green at 11am.